yonatancoo/KernelPractice/ResearchJournal.md

 After trying to make that work for a while & failing, I read a bit about the sys_call_table, which is what the kernel uses to do sys calls (Seems to no longer be the case in newer / long term versions of linux, but the one I'm using doesn't seem to be included in that list).

 It took some time but I managed to find the address of the call sys table using "cat /proc/kallsyms | grep sys_call_table" (For now I do this manually.
-Once I manage to make the address override work I will write a function which does this automatically)
+Once I manage to make the address override work I will write a function that does so instead)

 The issue now is that I can't manage to change the value of the cr0 register (which when unchanged forbids my module from overriding the addresses on the call sys table).

-It seems that the command "write_cr0" no longer functions as the cr0 register was pinned.
+It seems that the command "write_cr0" no longer functions as the function responsible was modified to not work under certain circumstances.
-Found an article which suggested just writing the inline assmebly which write_cr0 used to 'execute' when called, which fixed the issue.
+Found an article which suggested writing the inline assmebly which write_cr0 used to 'execute' when called, which fixed the issue.

 Override still doesn't seem to work, write function does not cause a kern alert in the kern log as expected.
-While looking for solution for some of the problems I've expereinced so far I've seen something regarding the way function signatures are stored in the sys call table being changed...
+While looking for a solution for some of the problems I've expereinced so far I've seen something regarding the way function signatures are stored in the sys call table being changed...
 Will look into it.

 I tend to think that the issue now really is that the sys_call_table override method was patched in recent versions of linux, will downgrade and check again...

 After downgrading the system freezes the moment the address of write is overriden.
 Hijacked worked for the first time!
-The reason it froze was due to the signature change I speculated about above, after changing it to receive registry pointers it works.
+The reason it froze was due to the signature change I speculated about above, after changing it to receive register pointers it works.

 After trying to override the buffer passed on to write & failing (The buffer won't always represent a string, which makes it harder to work with) I've decided to try and work with gedents64, which is the sys call used to retreive information about the files in the directory.

 Struggled for a while with getting the results of get_dents64.
-First I tried accessing the si registry after casting the pointer to a linux_dirent struct, which obviously didn't work as get_dents64 returns the linux_dirent64 struct.
+First I tried accessing the si register after casting the pointer to a linux_dirent struct, which obviously didn't work as get_dents64 returns the linux_dirent64 struct.
 Still, I couldn't access any of the fields in that struct without the machine freezing.